anupreet9/CroupChatServer/README.md

 ## Description

-A group chat app which allows multiple users to chat.
-A user can log in and start chatting with the other online users.
-A user can log out and exit from the app whenever they wish.
+A group chats app that allows multiple users to chat.
+A user can log in and start chatting with other online users.
+Users can log out and exit the app whenever they wish.

 # How to Use the App